CshCyberhawks/SwoLib/README.md

 - Limelight integration - use the limelight to track targets (ie balls) and feed positional data for the robot to move to.
 - trajectory generation - through the chaining of go-to-position commands, the robot can be made to follow a set path while still self-correcting
 - [Modified pathplanner](https://github.com/CshCyberhawks/pathplanner) this can be used to draw robot paths and link them together.
-- Fully dynamic - the robot is able to start anywhere on the field and (as long as it can see an april tag with a limelight) can discern its starting position.
-This means that the robot will automatically correct itself to the first waypoint of the path, regardless of where it starts.
-This is made possible by our custom swerve drive autonomous utilities which perform most calculations at runtime, in contrast the WPILib where motion profiling is done ahead of time.

 ### Limelight:
  - Limelight wrapper class with null-safety through Kotlin optionals.